nosnatef/cs461-cs5/README.md

 4. type: conda activate cap_env
         Note: This env name could possibly be different

 To test the dataset (within machine_learning/ directory) type: python analyze_dataset.py

+If you want to run the Fusion API:

+1. Download the Autodesk Fusion 360 and create a account.

+2. Click the TOOLS button and then ckick the ADD-INS icon.

+3. Create a new py file and use Visual Studio Code onen it, then copy the code into the file.

+4. Click the run button.